 One of the biggest obstacles to submitting a successful patent that generates revenue is the lack of funding.
 Patent drawing software isn't cheap, and even if inventors outsource the illustrations, they often fail to budget the cost.

 Another pitfall is that software patent drawings must conform to the rules laid out by the U.S. Patent and Trademark Office.
 When they don't, the patent may be rejected.

 An additional expense involving illustrations, which is often overlooked, are sell sheets.
 These outline the details of your invention to buyers, wholesalers, and consumers.
 They can use the same illustrations that patent applications use, but they require more business-oriented descriptions.
 Finally, they must be printed and distributed.

 If you need help with patent drawing software, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.